lodash/lodash/doc/README.md

 Creates a function that will delay the execution of `func` until after `wait` milliseconds have elapsed since the last time it was invoked.
 Pass an `options` object to indicate that `func` should be invoked on the leading and/or trailing edge of the `wait` timeout.
 Subsequent calls to the debounced function will return the result of the last `func` call.

-Note: If `leading` and `trailing` options are `true`, `func` will be called on the trailing edge of the timeout only if the the throttled function is invoked more than once during the `wait` timeout.
+Note: If `leading` and `trailing` options are `true`, `func` will be called on the trailing edge of the timeout only if the the debounced function is invoked more than once during the `wait` timeout.

 #### Arguments
 1. `func` *(Function)*: The function to debounce.